wilbyang/MoonMail/webhooks-microservice/README.md

 # Webhooks Microservice

-Serverless service which provides a CRUD for webhooks and all the logic for requests and retries.
+Serverless service that provides a CRUD for webhooks and all the logic for requests and retries.

 ## Installation